 Problems arise when students bring articles to school which are hazardous to the safety of others, or which interfere in some way with school procedures.
-Items such as the following should be left at home: cameras, IPODS, IPADS, MP3 players, cell phones, cell phone watches, wearable devices, tablets, headphones, laser pointers, or any audio-visual device. eReaders will be permitted for academic purposes only.
+While students may possess personal communication devices (PCDs) in school, the use is a privilege.
+The student must adhere to any additional guidelines which the classroom teacher or building personnel may require.
+The use of PCD may in no way disrupt or distract from the learning environment.
+PCDs include computers, tablets (e.g., iPads and similar devices), electronic readers ("e-readers", e.g., Kindles and similar devices), cell phones, smartphones, iPods, wearable devices, and/or other web-enabled devices of any type.
+PCD's will be permitted in the classroom for academic purposes only.
 Classroom use will be at the discretion of individual classroom teachers.

-Students will use the device appropriately.
-Upon entering the building, students still in possession of these items are expected to secure them in their assigned school lockers.
-Electronic devices should be turned OFF and kept out of sight the entire school day.
+Students will use the device appropriately at all times.
+Using a PCD to capture, record and/or transmitting audio and/or pictures/video of an individual without proper consent is considered an invasion of privacy and is not permitted.
 Any student using an electronic device to record on school property or at a school event will have the device confiscated.
 All recorded items will be erased before the device is returned to the student or parent.
 Improper use of electronic media will be reported to law enforcement agencies and may result in violation of criminal laws.

-The school is not responsible for the theft, loss, or damage that may occur if these items are brought to school.
+The school is not responsible for the theft, loss or damage that may occur if these items are brought to school.
 Administration will support an investigation when parents file a police report.